Neurotenic/Neurotenic/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=neurotenic&label=Profile%20views&color=0e75b6&style=flat" alt="neurotenic" /> </p>

 •  I am a minor please keep that in mind!
-• Mavuitano is a big dni for me, or any ship in general UNLESS stated in my ponies name pslpls, racists, homophobes, basic criteria
+• Mavuitano is a big dni for me, or any ship in general UNLESS stated in my ponies name pslpls, also other dnis are racists, homophobes, basic criteria
 • i heavily encourage C+H
 • My humor can end up to be unhinged or just weird  if its a bother to you please tell me and ill stop!!
 • HEAVILY hyperfixated on capitano and blade